Americans disembark from virus-hit cruise; China says new cases slow

 Taiwan reported its first fatality on Sunday.
 The first fatality in Europe was reported on Saturday, an 80-year-old Chinese man who died at a Paris hospital.

-Reporting by Stella Qiu and Muyu Xu in Beijing, Engen Tham and Josh Horwitz in Shanghai, Kevin Yao in Singapore, Ebrahim Harris in Kuala Lumpur, Cynthia Kim, Minwoo Park in Seoul and Kate Kelland in London; Writing by Peter Graff; Editing by Frances Kerry
+Reporting by Stella Qiu and Muyu Xu in Beijing, Engen Tham and Josh Horwitz in Shanghai, Kevin Yao in Singapore, Ebrahim Harris in Kuala Lumpur, Cynthia Kim, Minwoo Park in Seoul, Kate Kelland in London, Doina Chiacu in Washington; Writing by Peter Graff; Editing by Frances Kerry